 Part 1 of our graph visualization series for beginners covered the basics of graphs and graph modeling.
-In part 2, we focus on some practical techniques for building a graph visualization app.
+In part 2, we focus on some practical techniques for designing a graph visualization online app.
 Follow these and you’ll give your users the tools they need to succeed.

 Looking for the rest of the series?